trong-nguyen/udacity-fullstack/README.md

 $ncat -l 8000                  $ncat 127.0.0.1 8000
 listen              ---->      listen
 response            <----      response
 etc.                <---->     etc.
 ```
 - Rolling a webserver in python3:
 `python3 -m http.server 8000`

+## Devops Tips
+- [Refresh DNS](https://superuser.com/a/346519) on OSX 10.9 and above:
+`sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder`

+### VirtualBox and Vagrant:
+- vagrant is like a layer above virtualbox - the virtualization layer.
+Virtualization layers could be anything like virtualmachine, virtualbox, etc.
+- `vagrant global-status`: list all vagrant machines:
+- `VBoxManage list runningvms`: list all running virtualbox machines:
+- `VBoxManage controlvm vm_id poweroff`: stop a virtualbox machine where `vm_id` could be obtained from the above `list` command

 ## Templates